RojasMN/brain-tumor-classification/README.md

 - Coarseness: Reflects the granularity and roughness of the image

 The dataset includes an "Image" column specifying the image name and a "Class" column indicating whether the image contains a tumor or not (1 = Tumor, 0 = Non-Tumor).
 The goal is likely to use these features to predict the presence or absence of a brain tumor in medical imaging.

+---

+### Contents

+***Data Visualization:***
+- Utilized various visualization techniques, including boxplots, scatterplots, and correlation analysis, to comprehend the distribution and relationships among different features.
+- Conducted normality checks using QQ plots to assess the underlying distribution of the data.

+***Machine Learning Classification Algorithms:***
+- Linear Regression Models (SKLearn): Employed linear regression-based models from the scikit-learn library to classify images into tumoral and non-tumoral categories.
+- XGBoost Classifier: Utilized XGBoost, an efficient gradient boosting framework, to construct a classification model achieving an impressive 98% efficiency in distinguishing between tumoral and non-tumoral images.